JohannesLorenz/LoQuality/README.txt

 	git clone git://github.com/JohannesLorenz/LoQuality.git
 	cd LoQuality

-Then, you are ready for installation!
+Then you are ready for installation!

 3 Requirements
 ::::::::::::::

-For the installation, of course, you'll need C++.
+For the installation, of course, you'll need a C++ compiler.
-You need the usual qt libraries and headers (mostly called devel packages).
+You need the usual Qt libraries and headers (mostly called devel packages).

+To install the Qt development files, run the following command: sudo apt-get install libqt4-dev (on Ubuntu / Debian) sudo zypper in libqt4-devel (on SuSE)

-Also, make sure you have the package installed containing "qdbusxml2cpp".
+Also, make sure you have the package installed containing "qdbusxml2cpp" (should also be available in the Qt4 development package).

 For running LoQuality, you will need mplayer, and, if you like, mplayer2, too.
 For the Flash Downloader, please install ffmpeg.